 The initial cooperation between NUM AG and Krüsi Maschinenbau AG took place in the middle of the 80's.
 At that time, the first fully automatic CNC-controlled trimming machine in the world was successfully brought to market.
 The now completely newly designed MC15 CNC wood machining center has been developed jointly as the result of close cooperation between Krüsi and NUM.
 The highly modern CNC wood machining center enables workpieces of all kinds to be sawn, milled, planed, chamfered, beaded, drilled and grooved from all sides.
 The MC15 is suitable for all work pertaining to modern and conventional wood construction engineering, which demands stringent quality and precision.

 The MC15 is modular in design, i.e. the number of machining heads and even the dimensions of the loading and unloading station can be adapted as required.
 The current MC15 is itself built on a gigantic scale in order to machine the aforementioned wooden bars at the maximum dimensions of 30 x 60 x 1200 cm.
 With a length of 28 m, a width of 3 m, and a height of 3 m above the ground and 1 m depth below the floor, the modern CNC wood machining center cannot be overlooked.
 In order to move the heavy wooden bars weighing up to 1.5 tons, the X-axis has four motors, two on each side of the balk.
 These are controlled independently.
 However, in most cases they are used synchronously.
 The 6 machining heads are each moved laterally on the Y-axis, each having its own motor.
 They are mounted on two portals, one above and one below the workpiece.
 The portals are positioned at the height of two Z axes with 2 motors each.
 The 6 machining heads, each of which is provided with a spindle, can be fitted with up to 4 tools per head.
-Alternately, 2 machining heads can continuously machine the wooden bar, one from below and the other from above.

 The 28 axes are controlled with the help of a NUM Flexium+ CNC controller.
 Apart from the integrated safety controller, the CNC wood machining center has NUMDrive X drives to control the axes and SHX single cable motors to drive the axes, as well as an FS192LS touch-sensitive screen to control the machine.
 All these components come from NUM, since this is the only way that proper and precise working of the machine can be ensured for a machining operation from beginning to end.